kazpot/collectiverse/docs/testing-guide/04-create.md

 ### Create

 The `Create` option in the top menu allows the seller to mint and list NFTs simultaneously.
+When the seller confirms a listing at a certain price, the NFT is transferred to an escrow account

 1. Go to the `Create` option in the top menu.
 2. Choose an image for NFT conversion using the file selection.